By John Barrow

 Drawing on vivid, real-life examples, mathematician John D. Barrow entertainingly explores the eye-opening, often counter-intuitive, insights into the world of sports that math and physics can give us.
 Hence, for example, we learn that left-handed boxers have a statistical advantage over their right-handed opponents.

-Yet on the positive side, there are many interesting sports details discussed in Mathletics – especially about Olympic events.
-Consequently, I learned much about the various Olympic sports, as well as a bit about their history.
-Also, many of the physical/mathematical analyses are as interesting as I had hoped and were a great pleasure to read.
-Finally, the author’s writing style is very friendly, chatty, lively and generally accessible.
+On the positive side, there are many interesting sports details discussed in Mathletics – especially about Olympic events.
+Consequently, I learned much about the various Olympic sports and a bit about their history.
+Many of the physical/mathematical analyses are as interesting as I had hoped and were a great pleasure to read.
+Finally, the author’s writing style is amicable, chatty, lively, and generally accessible.

 Mathletics John Barrow While on the negative side